 But that doesn't take anything away from the iPhone XR's success at being what it was meant to be – a truly modern iPhone at a competitive price.

 You can get Android phones that match it for quality for cheaper, and that's definitely something to consider – the Huawei P20 Pro is a particularly juicy option.
-But it's a no-compromise iPhone experience you want, the iPhone XR offers it.
+But if it's a no-compromise iPhone experience you want, the iPhone XR offers it.